alita-moore/ableton/README.md

 # 1. Introduction
+__Best viewing experience in visual studio code markdown preview, an html is also included__
 ## 1.1.
 Purpose
 As a technical interview, I was instructed to develop a solution to the following (paraphrased) problem: